oerc0122/MDANSE/Doc/pages/atom_selection.rst

 where :math:`N` is the total number of all atoms, :math:`c_{\alpha\, \cap\, s} = N_{\alpha\, \cap\, s} / N`, and :math:`N_{\alpha\, \cap\, s}` is the total number of :math:`\alpha` atoms in the selection.
-With selection the DCSF and DISF weights are
+With selection, the DCSF and DISF weights are

 .. math::